vit0rr/portfolio/data/blog/easy-life-making-excuses.md

 ### You don't improve with excuses

 With excuses, you never get better because you risk less, and with less ristk, you don't improve your skills.
-Read this [post](/blog/my-first-english-interview) to understand.
+Read [Lessons learned in my first English interview](/blog/my-first-english-interview) to understand.

 ### Do not run away